enebular/enebular-runtime-agent/tools/awsiot-thing-creator/README.md

 AWS_IOT_REGION                   AWS IoT region AWS_IOT_THING_NAME               The name of AWS IoT thing to be created AWS_IOT_CONFIG_SAVE_PATH         The saving path of output config file
+DISABLE_RULE_CREATION            Disable the creation of AWS IoT rules
 ```

 ## Example

 To use the utility